tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![Plot of Daily Returns](Images/daily-return-plot.png)

-* **Cumulative returns** are a series of returns in which each return represents the relative increase or decrease in price of an asset at time `t`, compared to the initial price of that asset at time `t0`.
+* **Cumulative returns** are a series of returns in which each return represents the relative increase or decrease in the price of an asset at the time `t`, compared to the initial price of that asset at the time `t0`.
 Cumulative returns describe the progression of the return on investment of an asset over time.

 * The `cumprod()` function multiplies each number in a series with the next successive number until the end of the series.